How Offering Same-Day Delivery Kept Alphabet Brewing Co at 100% Capacity in the Pandemic

 However, she knew this was a short term solution.

 To help make deliveries seven days a week, Jair hired two-part time drivers (the current taproom staff switched to focusing on brewing beer, processing orders, helping with marketing efforts, and managing the taproom for the one day out of the week when customers can pick up their order in person).

 To plan routes, Jair needed something more sophisticated than Google Maps for two main reasons.

-- Google Maps has a limit of 10 stops per route — with 80% of Alphabet Brewery’s orders coming through webshop, Jair’s delivery drivers needed to make more than 10 stops per route to be efficient.
+- Google Maps has a limit of ten stops per route — with 80% of Alphabet Brewery’s orders coming through the webshop, Jair’s delivery drivers needed to make more than 10 stops per route to be efficient.

 - Google Maps doesn’t optimize multi-stop routes.
 Jair could rearrange stops on Google Maps but it was always a guess as to whether or not she was creating a truly optimized route.